Ilroy/DS_Final_Project/project_findings.md

 ```(a) How would you use this model?```

--         - As mentioned before, we would use this model as an estimate of what someone `could` expect given
-        a certain price range.
-For example our model could estimate what a listing in a desired area, given
-        some number of bedrooms and bathrooms, would cost the buyer.
+ - As mentioned before, we would use this model as an estimate of what someone could expect given a certain price range.
+For example our model could estimate what a listing in a desired area, given some number of bedrooms and bathrooms, would cost the buyer.

 ```(b) If you could have additional modeling features, what would they be?```

 - We would like to have ethic and racial data of tenants.
 Because humans tends to live within areas they feel comfortable, and the `rent` prices depend heavily on that. also additional modeling feature we would like to have is the crime rate in the area as i suspect that a listing in a safer neighborhood would entice a higher value while the opposite would get a lower value.

 ```(c) Would you rather have more data, or more features?```

-- Because of **Law of Large Number**, we would like to have more data to work with.
-We would rather have more data as more feature could prove to just provide "noice" and distract our model
-        from actually useful features.
-More data would also let our model train better and learn better with more
-        information that would help generalize the data better in a way that isnt heavily influenced by a few outliers.
+- Because of **Law of Large Number**.
+We would rather have more data as more feature could prove to just provide "noise" and distract our model from actually useful features.
+More data would also let our model train better and learn better with more information that would help generalize the data better in a way that isnt heavily influenced by a few outliers.